 - Abdominal X-rays or ultrasound to check for gastrointestinal obstruction, cancer, and organ size.

 - Coagulation profiles to look for clotting abnormalities.

 Treatment is aimed at finding and treating the underlying cause of the vomiting.
 In addition, supportive care such as fluids to treat dehydration and correct electrolyte imbalances will be provided.

-Poisoning: Gastric decontamination (induce vomiting or pumping the stumach), activated charcoal, antidote (where available), supportive care such as fluids to treat dehydration and help the kidneys flush out the toxin.
+- Poisoning: Gastric decontamination (induce vomiting or pumping the stomach), activated charcoal, antidote (where available), supportive care such as fluids to treat dehydration and help the kidneys flush out the toxin.

 - Viral infection: Supportive care such as fluids and nutritional support for cats with a viral infection.
 This helps your cat’s own immune system fight off the infection.

 - Food allergies: Hypoallergenic diet.